gottagofaster236/SonicVisualSplit/README.md

    - If you use OBS Studio, you can simply choose "OBS Window Capture" from the video sources dropdown list.
      SonicVisualSplit will get the video by capturing screenshots of the opened OBS Studio window.
-     This method needs no setup, but may be less stable then the following one (and thus isn't recommended for use with Sonic CD).
+     This method needs no setup, but may be less stable then the following one (and isn't recommended for Sonic CD).

    - Another method is to install the *VirtualCam plugin*.
      For OBS, download and install it from [here](https://github.com/Fenrirthviti/obs-virtual-cam/releases).
 Then enable it in Tools → VirtualCam.
-     For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).
+     For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).<br>
      You have to start the virtual camera before using SonicVisualSplit, and select it in the video sources dropdown list.

      Thus, SonicVisualSplit will capture the virtual camera, while the actual capture card video will be recorded by your streaming software of choice.